ava-labs/teleporter/contracts/src/Teleporter/upgrades/UPGRADING.md

 1. Construct the unsigned Warp message bytes:

     a.
 Pack the Warp payload to be parsed by `addProtocolVersion`.
-This is a tuple of `(ProtocolRegistryEntry, address)`, where the `ProtocolRegistryEntry` specifies the new `TeleporterMessenger` contract address and the version, and the `address` specifies the `TeleporterRegistry` contract address that the new Teleporter version will be registered with
+This is a tuple of `(ProtocolRegistryEntry, address)`, where the `ProtocolRegistryEntry` specifies the new `TeleporterMessenger` contract address and the version, and the `address` specifies the `TeleporterRegistry` contract address that the new Teleporter version will be registered with.

     b.
 Pack the Warp payload as an [AddressedCall](https://github.com/ava-labs/avalanchego/blob/v1.11.0-fuji/vms/platformvm/warp/payload/addressed_call.go#L15), with the source address set to the zero address.
 This is how `addProtocolVersion` identifies this message as an off-chain Warp message.